Youssef-Hemaop/Titanic-Dataset/README.md

 # **🛳 Titanic Dataset Analysis**

-This repository contains a detailed analysis of the famous Titanic dataset, exploring survival patterns and applying data preprocessing, feature engineering, and exploratory data analysis (EDA).
+This repository contains a detailed analysis of the famous Titanic dataset, exploring survival patterns and applying data preprocessinga and feature engineering.
 The goal is to demonstrate end-to-end data handling and analytical skills in Python.

 ## **📂 Project Structure**